Table of Contents

 If your case was re-opened under the settlement, the parent in the U.S. should have received a letter from the U.S. government.
 It will say “Notice of Re-opening and Continued Processing for the Central American Minors Parole Program.”
 The letter will look like this.

 The next step is for IOM or the government to contact family members in Central America who are a part of the CAM application.
-You do not need to do anything unless your family in Central America changed their contact information or had child since applying for CAM.
+You do not need to do anything unless your family in Central America changed their contact information or had a child since applying for CAM.
 If they did change their contact information or have a new baby, you should contact IOM.

 - El Salvador: + 503 2521 0500 option 1